RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-15-henry-ford-faster-horse.markdown

 >&nbsp;
 >~Henry Ford

 The above Henry Ford quote is often cited in presentations about innovation.
 The point of the quote: An inventor who listens to customers too closely, without observing customer behavior, will reap tiny improvements.
 Ford challenged the assumtion that horseback was the only way to travel.
+That is how Ford became a leader in the early automotive industry.

 That's the traditional way to interpret Ford's quote.
 Last night, I was introduced to another view.
 <!--more-->